huynguyen27/eCommerce/README.md

 # eCommerce
-eCommerce website that sells technology products
+eCommerce website that sells technology products from different brands